Terms of Service

 • (c) No surprise charges.
 We charge only at the Charging Event defined in Section 2, in the amount calculated under Section 2.4, after the 48-hour notice in Section 2.8.

-• (d) Written status updates at filing, during BAR review, and at determination.
+• (d) Written status updates at filing, during Board of Assessors and BOE review, and when a reduction or final decision issues.

 8.2 What we do not commit to.

 • (a) Specific outcomes.
-BAR outcomes depend on factors outside our control.
+Board of Assessors and BOE outcomes depend on factors outside our control.
 We cannot and do not guarantee a specific reduction.

 • (b) Data accuracy.
-We rely on public-record assessor data, third-party comparable-sales data, and the values you provide.
-Estimated savings shown before BAR determination are estimates only.
+We rely on public-record assessor data, third-party valuation and sales data, and the values you provide.
+Estimated savings shown before a reduction is confirmed are estimates only.

 • (c) Court representation.
 We never represent you in court.
 If a court proceeding becomes necessary, see Section 1.5.